 Pocatello conference, advertised to be held on Dec.
+26th and 27th, will be held on December 12th and 13th instead.

+No. 4341.
+Report of the Condition of the

+UTAH NATIONAL BANK,

+$\substack{312,367.03\\9,288.95\\75,327.88\\3,670.85\\14,572.40}$ of furniture.

+Directors.

-26th and 27th, will be held on December 12th and 13th LATE LOCALS.
-Local Bank Clearings - Today's local bank clearings amounted to \$1,565,058.74, as against \$533,495.89 for the same day,last year.
-Teachers Need Rooms-In order to accomodate visitors at the coming annual convention of the State Tea-chers' association, parties with rooms to rent are invited to communicate with Miss Etta Powers, chairman of the reception communicate the reception committee.
+Local Bank Clearings - Today's local bank clearings amounted to \$1,565,058.74, as against \$533,495.89 or the same day last year.

+Teachers Need Rooms-In order to accomodate visitors at the coming annual convention of the State Tea-chers' association, parties with rooms to rent are invited to communicate with Miss Etta Powers, chairman of the recention communice. the reception committee.

 Additional Section-A second sec-section Salesmanship class at the Y. M. C. A. will be organized tonight.
-The two sections will meet Wednesday and Thursday nights, John D. Spencer being the instructor for both sections.
-Excavation Begun-Excavation be-gins next week at the Saltair salt plant for the new works to be erect-ed there,- Construction will be pushed as fast as the weather will permit.
+The two sections will meet Wednesday and Thursday nights, John D. Spencer being the instructor for both sections

+Excavation Begun-Excavation be-gins next week at the Saltair salt plant for the new works to be erected there .- Construction will be pushe s fast as the weather will permit.

 Funeral of Mr. Walker-The fun-eral services of the late Albert E. Walker were held in the First ward meetinghouse yesterday, Bishop War-burton presiding.
-A large number of friends and relatives were in atten-fances and among the speakers who of friends and relatives were in atten-dance, and among the speakers who paid tributes were Governor John C. Cutler, who had known him many years, and Elders Mathonihah Thomas.
-Arnold Schulthess, and Bishop War-burton.
-Others whose names were not obtained also spoke freelingly of their experiences with Mr. Walker during
+A large number of friends and relatives were in atten-dance and among the speakers who dance, and among the speakers who paid tributes were Governor John C. Cutler, who had known him many years, and Elders Mathonihah Thomas. years, and Elders Mathonihah Thomas, Arnold Schulthess, and Bishop War-burton.
+Others whose names were not obtained also spoke freelingly of their experiences with Mr. Walker during his lifetime.
+The interment took place in the city cemstery.

+SOCIAL AND PERSONAL.